Ysgol Friars Pupil Conduct Policy

 - recognising such achievements by giving prizes to pupils in years 7-11;

-- encouraging departments to recognise and certificate effort;
+- encouraging departments to recognise and reward effort;

 - promoting the discussion and recognition of pupils meriting commendation in departmental meetings;

-The Governors are aware, however, that there will be instances where sanctions have to be imposed on those pupils who do not conform to the reasonable standards which the school is entitled to expect.
+The Governors are aware, however, that there will be instances where sanctions have to be imposed on those pupils who do not conform to the reasonable, expected standards which the school sets out in its prospectus.

 The Governors and Senior Management Team believe that good discipline and the promotion of acceptable standards of behaviour largely begin in the classroom and to that end each teacher should take responsibility for the conduct of his or her lesson.
-The teacher should use his or her professional judgement as to the sanctions to be adopted in cases where pupils do not behave in an acceptable manner.
-The Headteacher will expect to see that such steps have been taken before a referral is made under the following procedures.
+The teacher should follow the guidance and steps set out in the Pupil Behaviour and Discipline SOP.
+The Headteacher will expect to see that such steps have been taken and clearly recorded on SIMS before a referral is made under the following procedures.
 However, it is acknowledged that there will be instances where all the strategies employed by a teacher to promote good conduct in his or her lesson will not have the desired outcome with some individual pupils.
-In cases where the teacher’s efforts have failed or the pupil has been unco-operative, the pupil should be referred to the Head of Department or Year Team Leader.
-In exceptional circumstances the referral should be directly to the Headteacher or, if he/she is unavailable, to the Deputy Headteacher.
+In cases where the teacher’s efforts have failed or the pupil has been unco-operative, the pupil should be referred to the Head of Department or PSO (Pupil Support Officer).
+In exceptional circumstances (see page four) the referral should be directly to the Headteacher or, if he/she is unavailable, to SMT using the ‘SMTHelp’ email address.

 In some circumstances a pupil may have to be removed from a lesson for a short period, possibly to allow him or her to cool off, or to allow others in the class to commence their work prior to the teacher dealing with the disruptive pupil.
 However, disruptive pupils should not be sent to another location without the agreement of another member of staff who would then assume responsibility for them.
 The child remains the responsibility of the class teacher until another member of staff formally assumes that responsibility.